Borneo Backpacking Itinerary: Travel and Route Guide

 Niah Caves National Park

 Briefly said, we loved exploring the Niah Caves National Park! !
-This National Park is beautiful, so calm and less touristy but it offers some interesting and impressive sights: There is the huge main cave which is home to thousands of swiftlets.
+This National Park is beautiful, so calm and less touristy, but it offers some interesting and impressive sights: There is the huge main cave which is home to thousands of swiftlets.
 It’s possible to pass the caves on a trail, but make sure to take a flashlight with you.
-The caves are unlit but you can go there on your own.
-After that trail you will find the Painted Cave, which is also interesting to see.
+The caves are unlit, but you can go there on your own.
+After that trail you will find the Painted Cave, which is also fascinating to see.
 The jungle walk is easy to manage and on the way to the caves you will also pass some Iban longhouses.
 Although all the main attractions of the Niah Park can be done in one day, we stayed inside the park for one night.
 If you want to read more about the adventurous Niah Caves, check out “Visting the Niah Caves in Borneo”

 Gunung Mulu National Park

 If you are interested in visiting Caves you would also have the possibility to go to see the Gunung Mulu National Park.
 It’s a UNESCO World Heritage Site and famous for its karst formations inside the rainforest and for its 200 km of caves passages.

 This excursion will probably be more expensive than the Niah Caves because you have to take a flight to the park and inside the park there are plenty of excursions offered.

 We chose the Niah Caves because they can be reached easily with the bus going to Batu Niah.
 From there you can take a taxi (3 km) to the park entrance.
 We really liked that the park is less touristy and you can explore the caves by your own.
 Additionally, the main caves are very impressive too.